Garlic

 USDA Planting Zone: 4–8

-Special Notes: Produces large cloves and is ideal for baking and roasting.
-Matures in about 240-270 days.
+Special Notes: Produces large cloves and is excellent for baking, roasting, and culinary use.
+Matures in about 240–270 days.

 Music